isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Template metaprogramming is hard to get right, slows down compilation, and is often very hard to maintain.
 However, there are real-world examples where template metaprogramming provides better performance than any alternative short of expert-level assembly code.
 Also, there are real-world examples where template metaprogramming expresses the fundamental ideas better than run-time code.
-For example, if you really need AST manipulation at compile time (e.g., for optional matrix operation folding) there may be no other way in C++.
+For example, if you really need AST manipulation at compile time (e.g., for optional matrix operation folding) there might be no other way in C++.

 ##### Example, bad